-The resort's 540 rooms includes 54 suites each with a private lanai, consisting of 324 king beds and 214 with two queen beds doubles.
-There are two Presidential suites, 20 ocean front suites and 32 executive suites, and an exclusive Fairmont Gold Floor.
+The resort's 540 rooms include 54 suites each with a private lanai, consisting of 324 king beds and 214 with two queen beds doubles.
+There are two Presidential suites, 20 oceanfront suites and 32 executive suites, and an exclusive Fairmont Gold Floor.

 - Daily room attendant service and turn-down service upon request